intel/llvm/sycl/doc/KernelProgramCache.md

 Caching isn't done:
  - when program is built out of source with `program::build_with_source()` or `program::compile_with_source()` method;
- - when program is a result of linking multiple programs (?to be changed if possible?).
+ - when program is a result of linking multiple programs (TBD: if it is possible to remove this restriction).

 ### Thread-safety